fortrabbit/blog/headless-and-reactive.md

 ### Server Side Rendered (SSR)

 This mode is able to do both, classical server side rendering and client side rendering.
-The drawback here is, that it requires a Node.js runtime on the server to query the backend for the latest content to return HTML directly to the browser.
+It requires a Node.js runtime on the server to query the backend for the latest content to return HTML directly to the browser.
 The content is always fresh and it is good for SEO.
-It might be slow.
-SSR is required
+Delivery might be slower than pre-rendered static pages.

 There are plenty of additional strategies, like mixing the different methods together on a per-page basis or incrementally generating new content on intervals.